 We really think this recipe will be a game changer for all of your fall recipes.
 There’s some delicious fall cocktails and sweet treats that we have in the works for this fall and for the holiday season, so stay tuned!
-You can find a use for this apple cider in our super delicious low carb fall harvest bourbon whiskey sangria.
+You can find a use for this apple cider in our super delicious low carb fall harvest bourbon whiskey sangria or this apple cider bourbon cocktail!
 Or simply enjoy it plain for the perfect autumn treat!

 Sugar Free Apple Cider Ingredients: